Avirup0612/Cab_Company_Data_Analysis/README.md

 - Process the given data and analyze it thoroughly.
 - Give quick answers to the ad hoc requests.
 - Generate insights from after analysing for reporting.
-- Provide few recommendations as solution.
+- Provide a few recommendations as a solution.

 ## Methodology used / Workflow

 - Sql queries are written to get answers of ad hoc requests from the given sql databases by the company.
 We have leveraged "Joins", "CTE", "Group By", etc. to write the queries.
-- The generated results are exported as csv files.
+- The generated results are exported as CSV files.
-- The exported csv files are imported to Excel to display in proper tabular format and quick reporting.
-We have leverages "Pivot Charts", "Pivot Tables", "Conditional Formatting", etc. to create this.
+- The exported CSV files are imported into Excel to display in a proper tabular format for quick reporting.
+We have leveraged "Pivot Charts", "Pivot Tables", "Conditional Formatting", etc., to create this.
 - The comprehensive visualization and analysis has been done using Power BI.
-We have leveraged "Power Query" to process and clean the data, modeled the data for analysis and used "Measures", "Calculated Columns", "Bookmarks", "Slicers", "Parameters", etc. to generate the report.
+We have leveraged "Power Query" to process and clean the data, modeled the data for analysis, and used "Measures", "Calculated Columns", "Bookmarks", "Slicers", "Parameters", etc. to generate the report.
-- After the analysis we have documented our analysis, insights and recommendations as ppt to deliver as thefinal result.
+- After the analysis, we have documented our analysis, insights, and recommendations as a PDF to deliver as the final result.

 ## Files